grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # and go_memstats_*.
 # CLI flag: -enable-go-runtime-metrics
 [enable_go_runtime_metrics: <boolean> | default = false]

+# The grpc_client block configures the gRPC client used to communicate between
+# two Mimir components.
+# The CLI flags prefix for this block configuration is: grpc1
+[grpc1: <grpc_client>]

+# The grpc_client block configures the gRPC client used to communicate between
+# two Mimir components.
+# The CLI flags prefix for this block configuration is: grpc2
+[grpc2: <grpc_client>]

 api:
   # (advanced) Allows to skip label name validation via